FLUCLOXACILLIN 250 MG/5 ML ORAL SOLUTION

 serious.
 However, some may be serious and need medical attention.

-doctor if you experience:
+your doctor immediately if you experience:

-- allergy or hypersensitivity including itchy rash, itching, sore mouth or
+- allergy or hypersensitivity including itchy rash, itching, sore mouth or eyes,

-eyes, swelling of the face, lips, throat or tongue or breathing problems
+swelling of the face, lips, throat or tongue or breathing problems

 - severe skin rash with reddening, flushing, fever, blisters, peeling or ulcers